About Us

 Wanda Moeller

-APC Vice President of Advertising
+Vice President of Number Nine Media

 Wanda Moeller, APC vice president for advertising, joined the company in March 2020 after nearly 40 years of experience in a wide range of roles in community journalism.
 Moeller is charged with creating, managing and executing short- and long-term advertising for the Journal and well as leading its Number 9 publications.
 An Iowa’s farmer’s daughter, Moeller fell in love with newspapers when she and her fourth-grade classmates toured her hometown’s daily paper.
 “It was so exciting to see the presses roll and the AP tickertape machine in the newsroom,” she said.
 “My parents said I could not stop talking about it for weeks.”
 She started college at Buena Vista University in Storm Lake, Iowa, as an accounting major.
 “But after a year, I found it boring and switched my major to mass communications with a concentration in print journalism,” she said.
 She graduated in 1982 with a B.A. in mass communications and minors in business industrial publications and art.